PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelican.md

 For details of Datasets&DataLoader, see [pytorch tutorial](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#datasets-dataloaders).

-Below is an example of how to create a custom dataset, fetch data from a Pelican origin using fsspec, and then pass it through to our custom dataset and DataLoader.
+Below is an example from Benchmark1 notebook of how to create a custom dataset, fetch data from a Pelican origin using fsspec, and then pass it through to our custom dataset and DataLoader.

 ```{python}
 import pandas as pd